columbia/pickleball/evaluation/README.md

 models will be loaded in containerized environments and not directly executed on your host machine, and the payloads will not affect the system state.
 If additional protection is desired, you may optionally prepare this evaluation in an isolated virtual machine environment.
-An Ubuntu 24.04 virtual OS ought to be sufficient.
+We recommend an Ubuntu 24.04 virtual OS.

 ## Note: Benign Models Dataset

-The full benign model dataset is 132GB when compressed and 150GB when decompressed.
+The full benign model dataset is 130GB when compressed and 150GB when decompressed.
 It is split into chunks of up to 5GB in order to host in Zenodo (`benign.tar.gz.partaa` - `benign.tar.gz.partba`).
-In order to fully reproduce our results, you must be able to download and decompress the full dataset.
+In order to fully reproduce our results, you must be able to download, reassemble, and decompress the full dataset.

 We also provide an abridged version of the dataset (`benign-abridged.tar.gz`) in our artifact that is 9GB when compressed and 11GB when decompressed.
 If the full dataset is prohibitively large, you may choose to use this smaller dataset to validate that PickleBall works as expected.